 Besides Small Business Loans, you can also borrow money from commercial lenders, who are mostly online.
 They offer term loans and lines of credit, but they also provide small business new loan products—like invoice financing, equipment loans, or small business startup loans.

-If you are looking for External funding, then you need to research before approaching any source for financing.
+If you are looking for External funding, you need to research and prepare an investor presentation before approaching any source for financing.

 Look for Investors who will be willing to Seed Fund your Small Business.
 Seed Funding is Equity based financing in which investor invests money or capital in the early stage of the business.